dianlight/hassio-addons/sambanas/DOCS.md

 Enable SMART on all disks, enable automatic offline testing every four hours, and enable autosaving of SMART Attributes.

 Defaults to `true`.

+### Option: `multi_channel` (optional) **_Exteprimental_**

+Samba 4.4.0 adds *experimental* support for SMB3 Multi-Channel.
+Multi-Channel is an SMB3 protocol feature that allows the client to bind multiple transport connections into one authenticated SMB session.
+This allows for increased fault tolerance and throughput.
+The client chooses transport connections as reported by the server and also chooses over which of the bound transport connections to send traffic.
+I/O operations for a given file handle can span multiple network connections this way.
+An SMB multi-channel session will be valid as long as at least one of its channels are up.

+Defaults to `false`

 ### Option: `mqtt_enable` (optional)